Gussie Isaacson (Gussie Itzickson; née Denenberg)

 Born 1896, Libau, Russia (present-day Latvia).
 Laborer; locksmith; editor.
 Laborer, locksmith, editor.
 Jewish.
 Migrated to US 1908 with mother and sister.
 Became anarchist in New York; active in Francisco Ferrer Center, where he became known as “the Rabbi.”
 Helped publish Revolt (1916) and Freedom (1919).
 Common-law marriage to fellow anarchist Gussie Denenberg.
 Arrested May 1919 for antiwar article in Freedom, for which he took responsibility (although he was not the author).
 Indicted for violation of the Espionage Act (even though the war had ended); 1920 case dropped in exchange for a warrant of deportation.
 While on bail, he edited The Hotel Worker, organ of the syndicalist International Federation of Workers in the Hotel, Restaurant, Lunchroom, Club, and Catering Industry.
 “Voluntary departure” to England, June 1922, with Gussie.
 Returned to US 1924 via Canada, under wife’s maiden name, Denenberg.
 Opened grocery store in Washington DC.
 Naturalized between 1930 and 1940, but this brought his true identity to the attention of immigration authorities, who hounded him and threatened him with deportation, driving him to commit suicide in 1946.

 INS file 54616/202; FBI file OG 281175

 See also: Harry Weinberger Papers, Yale University; Paul Avrich, Anarchist Voices: An Oral History of Anarchism in America

 Deported to Austria, September 1920.
 No further information found.

-INS file not found; included on list of deported radicals in INS file 54325/36G
+Included on list of deported radicals in INS file 54325/36G

 George Ivanov (Evenov)